 - A. Room Pre-Occupancy Preparation (no PPE required) - B. Follow the recommendations in the Hospitality Isolation Sign and Cleaning Responsibilities - C. Place soiled linen collection container in anteroom, or in patient room if no anteroom. - D. Personal Protective Equipment (PPE): Clean hands before putting on and after removing PPE every time. - 1.
 Hospitality staff will wear PPE as directed on the isolation sign. - 2.
 Clean hands prior to entering room and when removing PPE. - E. Cleaning Procedures - 1.
 Follow standard procedures for routine daily and discharge patient room cleaning (see XIV.
 Trash and Linen above). - F. Following discharge or transfer from the room - 1.
 For 'Novel Respiratory Isolation', default to considering the patient room contaminated for 1 hour (>99% removal efficiency) after the patient leaves.
-Keep the room closed with the Novel Respiratory Isolation sign on the door and wait for that interval of time before admitting the next patient into that room.
-Depending on the number of air changes per hour, the time the room needs to remain closed may be less than 1 hour. - Hospitality staff must wear all PPE required for Novel Respiratory Isolation if entering the room to perform discharge cleaning during the 1 hour following patient discharge. - 3.
+The room should remain vacant with doors closed for that interval of time.
+After 1 hour, discharge cleaning of the room will be performed prior to the admission of the next patient.
+Depending on the number of air changes per hour, the time the room needs to remain closed may be less than 1 hour. - 2.
 Change privacy curtains.